Table of Contents:

 - Attaching the approved Course of Study to it; and

-- Ensuring that these materials reach the Office of Academic Programs (1520 Dana).
+- Ensuring that these materials reach Jennifer Taylor, the School Registrar, (1520d Dana).

 This should be done no later than the end of the third term of enrollment.
 The Office of Academic Programs and the Associate Dean review the Pre-Candidate Examination Committee to see that guidelines are met and that the committee members have approved the Course of Study.
 If there are questions about the Course of Study, the student or members of the Preliminary Examination Committee may be asked to discuss them.